jrlazz/lazznav/readme.md

-﻿June 2019 - José Roberto Lazzareschi
+﻿May 2019 - José Roberto Lazzareschi

 ﻿
 :relaxed: Tested in Minetest 5.0.1